Call (540) 672-5671 | Mon-Thur 8:30-5:30; Fri 8:30-12:30 EST

 The seventeenth verse of this chapter reveals the subject of Paul’s concern.
 These were Jewish feast days that fell on a variety of weekdays which God had commanded Israel to keep as they would the weekly Sabbath.
 These feast days were merely shadows of things that met their fulfillment through the Messiah.

 Jesus never gave the impression that the Ten Commandments, specifically the Sabbath, would be abolished through the work of the Messiah.
-On the contrary, He upheld the law of God and declared that Heaven and Earth would pass before the law would be changed.
-Matthew 5:18.
+On the contrary, He upheld the Law of God and declared that Heaven and Earth would pass before the Law would be changed.
+Matt.
+5:18.

 When Jesus Christ died on the cross, didn’t that end the Christian’s obligation to keep the moral law and the seventh-day Sabbath?

 When Christ died, it was the law of sacrifice and ceremony that was nailed to the cross.
-No Christians will be saved without the Ten-Commandment law written on their hearts, producing the fruits of genuine Christian obedience.
-Hebrews 10:16; John 15:8–10.
-Keeping the law is the result of entering a saving relationship with Jesus Christ.
+No Christians will be saved without the Ten-Commandment Law written on their hearts, producing the fruits of genuine Christian obedience.
+Heb.
+10:16; John 15:8–10.
+Keeping the Law is the result of entering a saving relationship with Jesus Christ.
 Sabbath keeping is a sign of sanctification, setting apart our life for God’s holy purpose.
-Ezekiel 20:12.
+Ezek.
+20:12.

 Where in the New Testament is there evidence of Christians keeping the Sabbath after the resurrection?